 Apart from a smoother + sweeter taste and the obvious temperature difference, one of the main drawcards to cold drip coffee for many people is its ease on the stomach and digestive system.
-That's because, according to Insider, cold brew coffee generally contains up to 70 percent less acidity than a regular cup of java.
+That's because, according to Insider, cold brew coffee generally contains up to 70% less acidity than a regular cup of java.

-Cold drip and cold brew coffee is far less likely to irritate those with IBS or other stomach issues that are often exacerbated by espresso and other hot coffee extractions.
+Cold drip and cold brew coffee are far less likely to irritate those with IBS or other stomach issues that are often exacerbated by espresso and other hot coffee extractions.

 How Does the Cold Drip Coffee Brewing Method Work?

-Cold drip coffee is made by releasing drop after drop of filtered, cold water from the top beaker into coffee grounds loosely packed in the mid-beaker.
+Cold drip coffee is made by releasing drop after drop of cold filtered water from the top beaker into a bed of coffee grounds loosely packed in the mid-beaker.
 These water drops slowly work their way through the grinds and then collect as cold drip coffee in the bottom and final beaker.
 As the water passes through the coffee in the mid-beaker, it draws out all of the delicious flavours and aromas from the ground coffee.